rgeraldes24/hyperion/docs/yul.rst

 The following table lists all builtin functions (depending on the ZVM version) and provides a short description of the semantics of the function / opcode.
-This document does not want to be a full description of the Ethereum virtual machine.
+This document does not want to be a full description of the Zond virtual machine.
 Please refer to a different document if you are interested in the precise semantics.

 Opcodes marked with ``-`` do not return a result and all others return exactly one value.